rahul-sonwanshi/task-demo/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Requirements Angular Material

+This app will not run if angular material is not installed use this on command line `ng add @angular/material` to install more info `https://material.angular.io/guide/getting-started`

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.